uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 ```
 Default output format [None]:
 ```
-You should now be able to see the folder names in the bpa-data bucket.
+You should now be able to see the folder names in the gen3-data bucket.

 ```
-aws s3 ls s3://bpa-data/ --profile <profilename>
+aws s3 ls s3://gen3-data/ --profile <profilename>
 ```

 * * *